Volt Portugal: Parliamentary election 2024

 In November 2023, Volt proposed to the PAN, LIVRE and IL parties that they form a joint progressive alliance to fight populism in the 2024 early parliamentary elections.
 However, the initiative was not taken up.
 In December 2023, the party then elected its list for the 2024 parliamentary elections, with Inês Bravo Figueiredo and Luís Almeida Fernandes as the lead candidates.
 The campaign's slogan is "Volt, Paixão pelo bom senso" (Volt, Passion for common sense) and the party emphasises the importance of taking action against increasing extremism and populism in Portuguese politics.
 On 13 January, the party presented its programme, in which it presents solutions for the expansion of public transport, climate protection, the expansion of social housing and health policy in particular.

 The party was running in 21 out of 22 constituencies.

 In an interview with the news agency Lusa in February 2024, the lead candidate Inês Bravo Figueiredo declared that she is willing to support a possible parliamentary majority on both the left and the right, but ruled out any collaboration with right-wing populist parties such as Chega or the communist PCP and all anti-European parties.

 European Election 2024

-In May 2023, Volt elected its list for the 2024 European election, with Rhia Lopes and Duarte Costa as list leaders.
+In May 2023, Volt elected its list for the 2024 European election, with Duarte Costa and Rhia Lopes as list leaders.
 In October 2023, the party elected a further 19 candidates, bringing the full list to 21.
 The party received 0.24%.

 Parliamentary election and Local elections 2025

 At the parliamentary election the Volt participated in 20 out of 22 constituencies.
 Lead candidates was the two party co-presidents Duarte Costa and Inês Bravo Figueiredo.
 Volt received 0.19%.

-The party will participate in the local elections in Tomar, Lisbon, Porto, Castêlo da Maia, Vila Nova de Gaia, Loulé, Odivelas and support joint lists in Rio Maior, Sintra, Torres Vedras, Oeiras and Évora.
+The party participated in the local elections in Tomar, Lisbon, Porto, Castêlo da Maia, Vila Nova de Gaia, Loulé, Odivelas and supported joint lists in Rio Maior, Sintra, Torres Vedras, Oeiras and Évora.
+The party ended up winning one city councillor in Torres Vedras, Rui Estrela, and winning one Municipal Assembly member in Rio Maior.

+Presidential election 2026

+In the 2026 presidential election, Volt inicially supported Manuela Magno, a member of the party who had been a failed candidate in the 2006 presidential election.
+Although, she ended up not gathering enough signatures to be a candidate.

+In early January 2026, the party supported António José Seguro, from the Socialist Party.
+Seguro ended up winning the first round with 31.1% of the votes, and the second round with 66.8% of the votes, being elected President.